 - Google Docs – While I do not use Google Docs often it is still needed when it comes to sharing documents with others in an easy to use fashion.

 - Zendesk – Cloud-based helpdesk system, works awesome.
-They even have a free iOS app which helps when on the go.
+They even have a free iOS app that helps when on the go.

 - InvoiceNinja – I was a long-time user of Freshbooks, but when they changed their pricing structure it was no longer cost-effective.
 I stumbled upon InvoiceNinja and it has been a fantastic replacement.